hiyuantang/SinGAN_yuant/README.md

 # Expected total running time is 5 hours given RTX 4080.

-# To access paint-to-image application,
+# To access paint-to-image application, use test.py with some necessary modifications after you fully trained at least one model.

 # vis.ipynb contains the class and methods to extract information from training logs.